How to Protect Your Business Property During Times of Civil Unrest

 • Secure all access points to prevent unauthorized access, including windows, skylights, roof access and trash chutes.

-• Where possible, secure large windows with roll-down shutters, plywood boards or use steel gates and burglary-resistant glazing to help deter against projectiles.
+• Where possible, secure large windows with roll-down shutters or plywood boards or use steel gates and burglary-resistant glazing to help deter against projectiles.

 • Utilize a UL-listed central station security alarm system.